Payment Architecture Overview

 An important part in the Payment architecture to understand is the Idempotency Key.
 It’s a unique value that’s generated for a cart and is used to retry payments during checkout if they fail.

-A Payment Provider in Medusa is a method to handle payments in selected regions.
+A Payment Processor in Medusa is a method to handle payments in selected regions.
 It is not associated with a cart, customer, or order in particular.
 It provides the necessary implementation to create Payment Sessions and Payments, as well as authorize and capture payments, among other functionalities.

-Payment Providers can also be related to a custom way of handling payment operations.
+Payment Processors can also be related to a custom way of handling payment operations.
 An example of that is Cash on Delivery (COD) payment methods or Medusa’s manual payment provider plugin which provides a minimal implementation of a payment provider and allows store operators to manually handle order payments.

-How Payment Provider is Created
+How Payment Processor is Created

-AbstractPaymentService from the core Medusa package
+AbstractPaymentProcessor from the core Medusa package

 PaymentProvider Entity Overview